 Continuously monitoring and maintaining model performance to detect and address issues such as drift or degradation falls under your skillsets as a data science consultant.
 You’re expected to update models with the latest data and manage them based on feedback and metrics.

-As mentioned, you’ll also be consistently training client teams on data science tools, techniques, and best practices while providing ongoing support to ensure clients can effectively use data science solutions.
-Data science consultants must also be proficient in communication to keep clients informed about the latest trends, tools, and technologies in data science and to guide them on long-term strategies and roadmaps.
+As mentioned, you’ll also consistently train client teams on data science tools, techniques, and best practices while providing ongoing support to ensure clients can effectively use data science solutions.
+Data science consultants must also be proficient in communication to inform clients about the latest trends, tools, and technologies in data science and guide them on long-term strategies and roadmaps.

 The salary of a data science consultant can vary widely based on several factors.
 Here are the key factors that affect the rates for data science consultants: